lungoruscello/PyGridAgg/README.md

 ## Simple but fast

-PyGrid performs simple tasks, but does so efficiently.

 In the timed example below, 10 million random points are aggregated on a grid with 250,000 cells.
 For illustration, points are averaged using weights that